Vanessa-Kris/Sheba-Blog/_posts/design/2023-09-21-wholemeal-prep.md

 For those looking for a quick and convenient way to enjoy Tom Brown's nutritional benefits:

 1. Boil a cup of water to make a piping hot base for your Tom Brown Tea.
+2. To prevent lumps, dissolve 2 to 3 tablespoons of Tom Brown whole meal in your tea cup using cold water.
-2. Add 2 to 3 spoonfuls of Tom Brown Whole Meal to the hot water, stirring until it dissolves completely.
+3. Add the hot water, stirring until it dissolves completely.
-3. Customize your Tom Brown Tea with milk, sugar, or any sweeteners you prefer.
+4. Customize your Tom Brown Tea with milk, sugar, or any sweeteners you prefer.
 Stir well.
-4. Sip on this highly nutritious tea and relish its unique flavor.
+5. Sip on this highly nutritious tea and relish its unique flavor.

 <img  src="https://img.freepik.com/free-photo/high-angle-delicious-iced-coffee_23-2149600723.jpg?size=626&ext=jpg"/>